 I spend a good deal of time drooling at all the delicious looking things being blogged about around the world.
-Still, it's a rare occasion when I see something I'll actually make.
-This mostly has to do with the fact that following someone else's recipe is contrary to the ethos of this blog.
-There have been a few times, like here and here where I just couldn't resist.
-Today was one of those days and after seeing Jenni's Apfelkuchen over at Online Pastry Chef, I was compelled to head to the store to get the requisite ingredients.
+Still, it’s a rare occasion when I see something I’ll actually make.
+This mostly has to do with the fact that following someone else’s recipe is contrary to the ethos of this blog.
+Today was an exception, and after seeing Jenni’s Apfelkuchen over at Online Pastry Chef, I was compelled to head to the store to get the requisite ingredients.

 Of course in keeping with my philosophy, I used Jenni’s recipe as a guide and made alterations, most notably to the flavours.
 When I first saw the picture of her Apfelkuchen, before I read the description, my first thoughts were of a pastry with a yeast risen buttermilk crust filled with tart apples, honey, almonds, lemon and cheese.
 As it turns out I was a bit off in impression.
 While her version sounds delicious, I used my initial impression as a basis for my version.

 Apples have a very mild flavour that’s easy masked, which is why so many fruit juices us apple juice as a base.
 I really wanted the apple to be the star of this dish, so I used vanilla to lay down a nice neutral base, painted on layers of honey and marzipan then added lemon zest to provide some highlights.
 The result was a rich decadent dessert you don’t feel horrible about having for breakfast.
 It’s like all the best parts an apple pie and a soft custardy cheesecake all wrapped in a sweet buttery brioche-like dough.